-Syrian children are traumatised by conflict… and their new living conditions
+Syrian children are traumatised by conflict as well as their new living conditions

 At Habitat for Humanity, we are planning to work in the different areas regarding to respond to this Syrian crisis now.
 And it’s including many settlements such as the tented refugees camps or the Palestinian refugee camps which were already established a long time ago or these urban settings.

 They are people who have suffered conflict.
 We’ve got children that are traumatised by conflict.
 And what traumatises them even more is the poor conditions that they have to live in.
 So what we’re asking is that the international community look at how they would like to be treated if they were in the same situation and to give to help solve the problem for these people.

 An ambitious project